elec327/elec327.github.io/midterm_project/index.md

     immediately).
   - You should make the maximum sequence size adjustable.
 For your video, sequences of length 5 are appropriate.
-  - You are expected to implement software debouncing (and don't use capacitors with switches!)

 #### The Simon PCB